Thursday, March 05, 2026

 But that is not why we are here.
 We are here for the multi-word expression in bold that Stumme translates as the ethnonym "Slavs".
 The composition of the expression is clear: the element ta' is what Arabic dialectology refers to as genitive exponent, i.e. possession marker, the equivalent of 'of'.
 In North African varieties, it usually takes the form mtāʕ/ntāʕ etc., the apostrophe at the end of ta' is what remained of ʕ in Maltese. ta' (or tal- with a definite article) + NOUN is how Maltese creates group names: ta' Lejber 'Labourists', tal-PN 'nationalists (lit. of Partit Nazzjonalista)" are perhaps the most prominent examples.
 Similarly, in a version of the Maltese translation of Bandiera rossa, the first verse goes Tal-pinna o ħutna, ukoll tal-mazza where pinna is 'pen' and mazza is 'sledgehammer', the two expressions meaning 'intellectuals' and 'workers'.

-What the of the dobra?
+What then of the dobra?
 That is quite simple; as Stumme himself puts it on p.
 11, we're dealing with "die Leute, die immer dobra 'gut!' sagen" ("the people who always say dobra 'good!'").
 That we do so and that we are perceived as such I can attest to from personal experience, recalling for example an Albanian lady in a B&B in Italy who upon learning that I am Slovak went "Oh you are one of the dobre dobre people!"
 That this is also how the Maltese thought of us back in the late 19th century is fascinating.
 Now the question remains which Slavs are these, since the general adverb of agreement usually takes the form dobre/dobro.
 The only language I can think of where people use a form with an [a] at the end is Czech, but there the vowel is long and considering the geography of the region, it is more likely that Maltese would encounter South Slavs.
 So probably not Czechs and definitely not the Polish or Slovaks, otherwise it would either be ta' dopxe or, of course, ta' kurva.

 Monday, February 02, 2026